-Object, scene, mood, story form concentric circles around the subject of an image no matter what the medium.
-The wider the images reaches, the great potential for engagement.
+Object, scene, mood, and story form concentric circles around the subject of an image no matter what the medium.
+The wider the images reach, the greater potential for engagement.
 When I went back to photographing one of my favorite subjects / objects flowers, I brought this experience of seeing with me.
-I have tried to photograph them in a way that alludes to story or steps along the continuum from object, scene and mood to story.
+I have tried to photograph them in a way that alludes to a story or steps along the continuum from object, scene and mood to story.
 I have also made better use of titles and captions to tell the story.

 Here’s an example with mood: